lee-lindley/github_blog/_posts/2022-04-30-perl_dbd_oracle_clob.md

 ```
 Next we prepare our *PL/SQL* anonymous block.
 This could have been a call to ExcelGen or your own procedure
 that produces a *BLOB* or *CLOB*.
 In this case I'm demonstrating with *app_csv_pkg* where we pass it a query
 to run as a string.
-It executes the query, fetches the data and converts it into *CSV* rows and concatenates
+It executes the query, fetches the data, converts it into *CSV* rows, and concatenates
 them into a *CLOB*.
 It then returns the *CLOB* as an OUT parameter.

 The local hash with *ora_auto_lob* setting to false is so that we get back a *LOB* locator rather than